WHAT ARE CROWDFUNDING OPTIONS AND WHICH ONE IS BEST?

 The Most Popular Funding Platforms

 - Kickstarter: began in 2009.
 Offers rewards to contributors.
 Rewards are often the product itself at a promotional rate before anyone else can get it.
 Projects require deliverables and need to meet a minimum financial goal (set by the project creator) before receiving funding.
-Kickstarter is very well known in the investor world and is often watched by the market to determine the next big thing.
+Kickstarter is known in the investor world as a trends forecaster to determine the next big thing.

 - Indiegogo: much more open to a variety of projects with less restrictions for rewards or goals than Kickstarter (and thus less market-defined).
 Creators have an option to set a financial goal or just get whatever funding is contributed.
 This flexible funding model is good for projects that can benefit from any money received.